uinix-js/uinix-ui/readme.md

 ##### `variant`

 A `variant` is a string property path relative to `system.styles.variant`.
-For example, the variant `card.primary` accesses the variant style defined in `system.styles.variant.card.primary`.
+For example, the variant `'card.primary'` accesses the variant style defined in `system.styles.variant.card.primary`.

 If an invalid `variant` is provided, `undefined` is returned by `useVariant`.